Home

 The Foundation’s main objectives are as follows:

-(i) increase the annual incomes earned by poor rural farmers in Africa through increased farm productivity, greater access to markets and credit, and/or alternative income sources;
+(i) increase the annual incomes earned by farmers living in extreme poverty in Africa through increased farm productivity, greater access to markets and credit, and/or alternative income sources;

 (ii) enable the development of small African businesses that seek to improve the lives of poor rural farmers;